dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/business-goals-and-objectives.md

 Explanation: In business analysis, a Business Goal is a broad, high-level statement providing general direction, lacking quantifiable metrics.
 In contrast, a Business Objective is specific, measurable, achievable, relevant, and time-bound, derived from the Business Goals.

 Question: How do Business Goals and Objectives contribute to the assessment of project options?
-A: By determining the project's budget allocation
+A: By determining the project's budget allocation and financial feasibility
 B: By providing a basis for evaluating how well options satisfy them
 C: By offering legal guidance for project contracts
 D: By setting technological standards for all options